Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

 **SAT Bootprep Session Template**

 The final section of the SAT bootprep input file creates BOS session templates.
 This section references the named IMS image that `sat bootprep` generates, as well as a CFS configuration.
+The boot_sets key "uan" may be changed as needed.
+If there are more than one boot_sets in the session template, each key will need to be unique.

 ```yaml
 session_templates: